gunnargestsson/bcbuildtemplate/README.md

 - Extract the ALLanguage.vsix from a new container bchelper extensions folder to a folder on the build server
 - Initialize the aldoc folder using aldoc.exe init
 - Populate the alDoc section in the build-settings.json
-- Manually add the new references to toc.yml file on the root of alDoc "alDoc": {
+- Manually add the new references to toc.yml file on the root of alDoc to enable each app "alDoc": {
         "branch": "develop",
         "docFxPath": "F:\\aldoc\\bin\\docfx.exe",